up

 • Offer an extremely popular Trips and Tours program to include Senior Outdoor Adventure trips and Day Trips for 55+ participants, their family and friends.

-• Provide specialized mini trip experiences around Montgomery County focusing on local and fresh markets, local entertainment, local cultural attractions and other engaging experiences which meets the everyday needs of participants.
+• Provide specialized mini trip experiences around Montgomery County focusing on local and fresh markets, local entertainment, local cultural attractions and other engaging experiences which meet the everyday needs of participants.

 • Organize competitive 55+ sports and games opportunities in partnership with Maryland Senior Olympics.